 Salmon Fishing With Marshmallows

-I’ve been a salmon guide for more than 20 years and have extensive experience fishing for salmon for over 36 years.
+I’ve been a salmon guide for over 20 years and have extensive experience fishing for salmon for over 37 years.
 About three decades ago, I first heard about people using salmon fishing with marshmallows and actually catching fish with them.

-I’d already been experimenting with marshmallows for steelhead with limited success, so I decided to see if salmon fishing with marshmallows was actually good.
+I’d already been experimenting with marshmallows for steelhead with limited success, so I decided to see if fishing for salmon with marshmallows was actually good.

-Experimenting with different approaches, I tested whole marshmallows, ripped them into chunks, and even shape them into small balls of various sizes.
+Experimenting with different approaches, I tested whole marshmallows, ripped them into chunks, and even shaped them into small balls of various sizes.

 Surprisingly, I managed to catch salmon using marshmallows as bait.
 Since then, I have extensively tested marshmallows under different conditions, and they have proven to be effective for both wild and stocked salmon.
-However, there are some important factors to consider before you give up your other baits and start fishing salmon with marshmallows.
+However, some important factors must be considered before you give up your other baits and start fishing salmon with marshmallows.

-In this article, I will share my honest thoughts on using marshmallows as bait for salmon and compare marshmallows to other popular methods.
-Additionally, I will provide useful tips to increase your success rate when salmon fishing with marshmallows.
+I will share my honest thoughts on using marshmallows as bait for salmon and compare marshmallows to other popular methods, which is impoartant.

 Is it true that marshmallows make good bait for salmon?
 Can marshmallows help you catch more salmon?
 Should marshmallows be your go-to bait for salmon fishing?
 Do professional guides use marshmallows as bait for salmon fishing?
 These are the questions I will answer in this article.
 Read on to find out!